boschresearch/pylife/CODINGSTYLE.md

 There are a couple of conventions that make it easier to understand an API of a class.

-To access the data items of a class we usually use getter and setter functions.
-The setter functions are supposed to do sanity checks to ensure that the internal data structure of the class remains consistent.
-The following example illustrates the naming conventions:
+To access the data items of a class we used to use getter and setter functions.
+A better and more modern way is python's `@property` decorator.
 ```python
 class ExampleClass:
 	def __init__(self):